mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 The key and nonce used for this encryption depend on the content
 type of the message.
-The sender chooses an handshake_key for an
+The sender chooses a handshake key for a
 handshake message or an ununsed generation from its (per-sender)
 application key chain for the current epoch, according to the type
 of message being encrypted.